Selecting Your Tree

 SelecTree – This program designed by the Urban Forestry Ecosystems Institute at Cal Poly is a tree selection database for California.
 You can find the best tree to plant by attribute or by zip code.
 Not every tree is suited to your city’s climate or even to an urban environment.

 Right Tree, Right Place – When you plant a tree, you hope to see it grow to maturity.
 Make sure that happens by planting the right tree in the right place.
 This site provides valuable resources to make sure that your plan to plant takes health and safety risks into account to help avoid future conflicts.
-Also check out TreePeople’s guide.
+Also check out TreePeople’s DIY page, materials are in English and Spanish.

 Tree Quality Cue Card – When you get to the nursery, the information from the Urban Tree Foundation on this cue card will help you choose the best quality tree stock to plant.
 The card is available in English or Spanish.